 The big news of course was that China Evergrande Group is teetering on the brink of collapse.
 And it would be no small deal when the second-largest property developer in the most populous country in the world defaulted on its $300 billion in debt.
 This would be especially troubling for China as its economy is purportedly slowing down.

 If things go as poorly as possible, China could be facing something akin to the subprime mortgage crisis the U.S. faced in 2008.
 And if you recall, it wasn’t just a matter of predatory lending, banks collapsing and that $700 billion TARP program.
 That year also saw the largest market crash to date.
 A lot of people lost a lot of money.
-And the threat of something like this happening in China has investors a little skittish.
+And the threat of something like this happening in China has investors around the world a little skittish.